bytebase/bytebase/docs/design/multi-tenancy.md

 This is quite an advanced feature and to our knowledege, none existing database schema change solution has implemented this natively.
 We choose to implement this at a relative early stage for Bytebase because:

 1. To support this natively, we have to make tenant as a first-class citizen.
-This is better done in the early stage instead of an afterthought so that all following feature desugb would take tenant into consideration by default.
+This is better done in the early stage instead of an afterthought so that all following feature design would take tenant into consideration by default.

 2. Be a key differentiator from other tools and establish the image that Bytebase while being a new comer, is a serious player in this category.